Busu89/NETWORKWALKS-BUSUIOC-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 I learned that a clean snapshot should be created **before performing risky or experimental activities**.

 This provides a known-good recovery point for future cybersecurity exercises.

+### 5. Documentation

+I learned that documenting commands, configuration, screenshots, problems, and solutions is an important part of a professional cybersecurity project.